Markohs/ForceHTTPS/readme.md

 ## Important notes

-If you are using Cloudflare or some kind of proxy to serve your website, you need to make sure you configure Truested Proxies correctly *or this Middleware will cause redirect loops*.
+If you are using Cloudflare or some kind of proxy to serve your website, you need to make sure you configure TrustedProxy correctly *or this Middleware will cause redirect loops*.

 Make sure you keep `app\Http\Middleware\TrustProxies.php` , variable `$proxies`, up to date.
 Or the config file `/config/trustedproxy.php`